mdabidullah/lumensuite/packages/docs/blog/crdt-native-data-flow.md

 ## Summary

 In summary, by utilizing the CRDT model as the single source of truth, the application layer code can remain agnostic to whether updates originate from local or remote sources.
 This simplifies synchronization and reduces complexity.
-This approach enables applications to acquire real-time collaboration capabilities without necessitating intrusive modifications or adaptations, which is a key reason why the BlockSuite editor has been inherently _collaborative_ from day one.
+This approach enables applications to acquire real-time collaboration capabilities without necessitating intrusive modifications or adaptations, which is a key reason why the LumenSuite editor has been inherently _collaborative_ from day one.